 9. Nugget Point

 The most photographed feature of the Catlins has to be these nuggets!
 Starting at Kaka Point and following the coast to the Nugget Point Lighthouse, this hike is the most well-maintained track on this list, mostly because it is so popular.
-Fur seals, sea lions and other wildlife on the way are a pale attraction compared to the mind-blowing views that is Nugget Point at sunrise.
+Fur seals, sea lions and other wildlife on the way are a pale attraction compared to the mind-blowing view that is Nugget Point at sunrise.
 Find out more in our 10 Must-Dos in The Catlins.

 Location: 9.2km south of Kaka Point.
 Take the Esplanade/Nugget Point Road all the way to the end.